zrm99/Odalium/README.md

 </h3>

 1) Install the required tools.
-2) Download the main Nodejs directory.
+2) Download or clone the directory.
-3) Run pgadmin, set up a user and password and then create a database.
+3) Run pgadmin, set up a username and password and then create a database.
 4) Follow these simple instructions by importing the file titled 'initial.sql': https://www.postgresql-archive.org/pgAdmin-4-How-to-I-import-a-sql-file-td5999352.html
 5) Start up the Node.js command prompt and navigate to the inside of the /Nodejs/ directory.
 6) Run NPM install which will install the required dependencies for the program.
-7) Enter "node odal.js" into the Node.js command prompt after the dependencies are installed and then you should see a console prompt displaying "Database name:".
-8) Submit the database name and then answer the next prompts of "Database owner:" and "Database password:".
-These prompts will be asked every time the server is restarted.
+7) Change the .env.example file to .env and fill out the enviroment variables with the database credentials.

 If all is successful two messages should appear, the first displays "SERVING RUNNING AT: localhost:8080", and the next message says "DATABASE CONNECTED".
-If the messages mentioned do not show up, and you see a large list of errors, you went wrong somewhere and the credentials or information entered is wrong, or an unknown bug may have been discovered.
+If the messages mentioned do not show up, and you see some errors, you went wrong somewhere and the credentials or information entered is wrong, or an unknown bug may have been discovered.

 <h3>